|

 indicator with masking tape.
 Now spray the Crock Pot.
 Once the paint has dried thoroughly,

 put the cooking liner back in.
 Do not try to use this without the liner in.
-Doing so could

 cause electric shock and/or a fire hazard.
 We use a metal deep-fry basket to hold the